jahnavigajula8599/Amazon_ESCI_ExactMatch/README.md

+# Encoder + Reranker Retrieval Pipeline

+This repository contains two Jupyter notebooks that demonstrate a complete **hybrid retrieval pipeline** using an encoder model for dense embeddings and a reranker model for refining search relevance.
+It serves as a lightweight experimentation environment for retrieval, reranking, and baseline RAG-style workflows.

+---

+## ✅ Notebooks Included

+### 1. `Encoder+Reranker.ipynb`
-A full walkthrough of a hybrid retrieval workflow:
+End-to-end hybrid retrieval workflow:

-Load and preprocess product/example data
+- Load and preprocess datasets

-Generate embeddings using an encoder model
+- Generate embeddings using an encoder model

-Build an in-memory vector store
+- Build an in-memory vector store

-Perform similarity search
+- Run similarity search

-Apply a reranker to refine top-K results
+- Apply a reranker for improved ranking

-Compare retrieval quality before and after reranking
+- Compare retrieval quality before vs after reranking

+This is the primary reference notebook for retrieval experimentation.

+---

+### 2. `Playground.ipynb`
+A scratchpad notebook used for:

+- Exploring datasets
+- Checking shapes, distributions, missing values
+- Generating small subsets for quick tests
+- Running lightweight experiments before integrating them into the main pipeline
+---